 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.

-Link to the City's Bird City webpage, as visable from the city's main page drop down menu under Departments-Lakes, Forestry, and Conservation. https://www.cityofmuskego.org/563/Bird-City-IMBD
+Link to the City's Bird City webpage: as visible from the city's main page drop down menu under Departments-Lakes, Forestry, and Conservation. https://www.cityofmuskego.org/563/Bird-City-IMBD

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-In 2017 Muskego recreation program hosted three kayak trips on Big Muskego Lake.
-During these trips we showcase the diverse bird life including the Endangered Forster’s terns, Bald eagle, Osprey, and Yellow-headed blackbirds.
-(Muskego typically maintains an “Osprey Cam” on a nesting platform on Big Muskego Lake, however the camera failed this year but we did not try to fix it during nesting activity.)
+In 2018, Muskego recreation program hosted kayak trips on Big Muskego Lake.
+During these trips, we showcase the diverse bird life including the Endangered Forster’s terns, Bald eagle, Osprey, and Yellow-headed blackbirds.
+(Muskego typically maintains an “Osprey Cam” on a nesting platform on Big Muskego Lake, however, in 2018 eagles nested on this platform before the camera could be deployed.)

 Energy & Sustainability